-It is out of the scope of this specification to standardise the router functions and the used protocols in the Gi reference point.
+It is out of the scope of the present document to standardise the router functions and the used protocols in the Gi reference point.

 Interworking with user defined ISPs and private/public IP networks is subject to interconnect agreements between the network operators.